Phobia 2

 The inciting incident occurs at 16 minutes when The novice monk encounters his first supernatural manifestation in the temple, disrupting the peaceful religious routine and introducing genuine terror..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to The hospital patient in "Ward" chooses to investigate the supernatural activity in his room despite warnings, actively entering the world of horror rather than remaining passive., moving from reaction to action.
+This demonstrates the protagonist's commitment to The hospital patient in "Ward" chooses to investigate the supernatural activity in his room despite warnings, actively entering the world of horror rather than remaining passive., moving from reaction to action.

 The Collapse moment at 93 minutes (75% through) represents the emotional nadir.
-Here, The final revelation in "Salvage" delivers devastating supernatural justice, representing the darkest moment as characters face the ultimate consequence of their actions - a literal "whiff of death."., shows the protagonist at their lowest point.
+Here, The final revelation in "Salvage" delivers devastating supernatural justice, representing the darkest moment as characters face the ultimate consequence of their actions - a literal "whiff of death."., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 101 minutes initiates the final act resolution at 81% of the runtime.
 The film crew discovers their horror movie shoot is bleeding into reality, forcing them to confront that the supernatural cannot be controlled or contained by fiction., demonstrating the transformation achieved throughout the journey.